BMW X3M (F97) braking, upgraded for real heat load

 Does a properly engineered carbon ceramic upgrade change brake bias?

 A properly engineered setup is designed around the vehicle's hydraulic balance.
-In practice, piston sizing and rotor configuration should be selected so factory ABS and stability systems continue to operate correctly.
+Piston sizing and rotor configuration are selected so factory ABS and stability systems continue to operate correctly.